This Mongolian Beef recipe can be made faster and better than take out. And best of all, you probably already have most of the ingredients.

-I actually gave up ordering Mongolian Beef years ago because I figured out how to make it better at home.
-A couple simple solutions to a couple simple problems.
+I gave up ordering Mongolian Beef years ago once I figured out how to make it better at home.
+Here are a couple of solutions to making this recipe better than take out.

 Ingredients